What is PIAAC?

 We are living in the midst of a technological revolution.
-Information and communication technologies (ICT) are affecting nearly every aspect of life and becoming more deeply embedded in society with every passing year.
+Information and communication technologies (ICTs) are affecting nearly every aspect of life and becoming more deeply embedded in society with each passing year.
 The labour market is shifting toward services and away from manufacturing; government and the private sector are increasingly delivering services electronically; and computers have become ubiquitous in the workplace.
 The skills we need to thrive in the 21st century are changing.

-among adults between the ages of 16 and 65, in 24 countries and sub-national regions along with all of Canada’s provinces and territories.
-These core skills form the basis for cultivating other, higher-level skills necessary to functioning at home, school, and work, and in the community.
+An initiative of the Organisation for Economic Co-operation and Development (OECD), PIAAC provides a highly detailed survey of skills in literacy, numeracy, and problem solving in technology-rich environments (PS-TRE) among adults between the ages of 16 and 65 in over 40 countries and sub-national regions, along with all of Canada’s provinces and territories.
+These core skills form the basis for cultivating the other, higher-level skills necessary to function at home, school, work, and in the community.